fbpx Skip to content

 Tip #6: Don’t mow a wet lawn

-Make sure your lawn is dry if you’re planning to mow and although rain is a great fertiliser, it’s not ideal for mowing.
+Make sure your lawn is dry if you’re planning to mow and although rain is a great lawn fertiliser, it’s not ideal for mowing.

 If you mow when it's wet, the leaf blades will be damaged from tearing and not being clean cut, leaving an uneven edge.
 Your lawn will appear chopped if this occurs, so we suggest you wait until it dries out before mowing.